lwille/node-gphoto2/README.md

 The included test application currently allows you to

 * receive a live preview of your camera (if supported).
-Tested with an EOS 550D on a 2010 iMac at ~17 fps.
+Tested with an EOS 550D on a 2010 iMac at ~17 fps using Chrome (Safari doesn't work and FF is slow as hell).
 * query a list of available configuration options
 * query the values of specific configuration options